- What Are They?

-Beta blockers and calcium channel blockers are used to treat angina (chest pain), high blood pressure, and abnormal heart rhythms, and to prevent migraine headaches.
-Beta blockers and Calcium channel blockers (CCBs) both dilate the blood vessels through different mechanisms, reducing pressure within and making it easier for the heart to pump blood.
+Beta blockers and calcium channel blockers are medications used to treat high blood pressure, angina (chest pain), and abnormal heart rhythms, and to prevent migraine headaches.
+Beta blockers and calcium channel blockers (CCBs) both dilate the blood vessels through different mechanisms, reducing pressure within and making it easier for the heart to pump blood.

 Multimedia: Slideshows, Images & Quizzes

 What Is High Blood Pressure (Hypertension)?
 Symptoms, Treatments

 What causes high blood pressure (hypertension)?
 What is normal blood pressure?
 Know the warning signs and symptoms of high blood...

 Hypertension: What High Blood Pressure Can Do to Your Body

 High blood pressure puts you at risk for a number of other conditions.
 Here's what to look out for.